Thiago099/magic-dom/readme.md

 <div scope="my-style">
 </div>
 ```
-on the css the :root pseudo element referes to the element that owns the scope
+In the CSS the: root pseudo element refers to the element with the scope tag
 ```jsx
 :root{
     color:red;